xMikux/Slimefun-Resourcepack/.github/README.md

 </details>

-## Version Format
+## 🚩 Version Format

-We are using Semantic Versioning v2 format
+We are using Semantic Versioning v2 format.

 Only some differences, like *Major* version won't be changed.